chadleylyell/Clock-System/README.md

 * Other small things

 # Thanks
-Somwthing will be here for sure
+Something will be here for sure